 - Athletic Study Tables – Coaches will let their student-athletes know when their mandatory study groups will meet during the academic year.

-- Tutoring – Free peer tutoring provides assistance for students enrolled in specific ECC courses; our tutors are students who have successfully completed the course.
+- Tutoring – During fall and spring terms, free peer tutoring provides assistance for students enrolled in specific ECC courses; our tutors are students who have successfully completed the course.
 Normal tutoring includes two 50-minute sessions per week, arranged one-on-one during regular Hub hours; drop-in tutoring is also available.
 Students are encouraged to seek assistance as soon as they experience difficulty in a course, as it may take up to two weeks to arrange a tutoring schedule.
 To be assigned a peer tutor, students should contact a faculty member or visit with Student Success Specialist Wanda Koehrsen.
 Students interested in becoming a tutor should contact the course instructor and complete a tutor application form in the Hub.

 - Writing Center – The Writing Center provides students with one-on-one assistance with writing assignments for all classes.
 Students can get help at any stage of the writing process, and drop-in assistance is available.
-To schedule an appointment, fill out the online form, visit the Hub, or contact Student Success Specialist Wanda Koehrsen.
+To schedule an appointment, visit the Hub, or contact Student Success Specialist Wanda Koehrsen.

 Library – A variety of resources, including computer stations and online databases, are available in ECC’s Osgood Library in Kruse Main Hall (main floor, above the Hub).
 Stop in or check the Library web page for details.